Are Language Models Sensitive to Morally Irrelevant Distractors?: Methods

 \subsection{Moral Distractors}

-Drawing inspiration from situationism, we introduce the idea of ``moral distractors'' to evaluate how sensitive the moral judgeents of LLMs are to irrelevant factors.
+Drawing inspiration from situationism, we introduce the idea of ``moral distractors'' to evaluate how sensitive the moral judgements of LLMs are to irrelevant factors.
 We curate a dataset of both textual and visual moral distractors using existing psychological datasets of emotionally-valenced narratives and images.
 For each modality, we select 10 positive, 10 neutral, and 10 negative distractors.

-\paragraph{Textual Distractors} We select distractors from the International Database of Emotional Short Texts (IDEST; \citealp{kaakinen2022idest}), which contains short, human-written, first-person narratives scored by human annotators for valence, arousal, and comprehensibility on a scale from 1 to 9.
-To ensure moral irrelevance, we filter out narratives that are emotionally extreme (e.g., the death of a family member), since it's possible that such situations could excuse a person from their usual duties.
-Additionally, we also filter out narratives that communicate a moral lesson or include internal shifts in valence.
-The remaining distractors are thus consistent, sensory, mild, and have no moral bearing on the dilemma being presented.
-We then partition the remaining narratives with valence scores between 1 and 4 into the negative category, 4 and 6 into the neutral category, and 6 and 9 into the positive category.
+\paragraph{Textual Distractors} We select distractors from the International Database of Emotional Short Texts (IDEST; \citealp{kaakinen2022idest}), which contains short, human-written, first-person narratives scored by human annotators for valence, arousal, and comprehensibility on a real-valued scale from 1 to 9.
+To strengthen moral irrelevance, we manually filter out narratives that are emotionally extreme (e.g. the death of a family member), since such situations could plausibly excuse a person from their usual duties.
+We also remove narratives that communicate a moral lesson or include internal shifts in valence.
+These steps help ensure that the remaining narratives are generally consistent, sensory, mild, and have minimal moral bearing on the dilemma being presented.
+We then partition them into negative (valence scores 1-4), neutral (4-6), and positive (6-9) categories.
 For example, a positive textual distractor might describe a pleasant picnic, a neutral one might describe getting ready for work, and a negative one might describe a foul smell.
-We sample 10 distractors from each category and manually modify the distractors to be in second-person to match the scenarios in our moral benchmarks.
+We sample 10 distractors from each category and manually revise the distractors to be in second-person to match scenarios in our benchmarks.